roamingthings/pivio-web/README.md

 You can include 'external' websites and if you need to access the config of this service ask http://<pivio-view>:<port>/config .

+It could very well be just a bunch of html and javascript.
+All the queries are done in Javascript.

 # ALPHA - ALPHA - ALPHA

 ```